bplmaps/lmec-main-site/content/projects/cartography-challenge/immigration-in-boston.md

 Your mission is simple: create a static map that creatively visualizes immigration patterns in the Greater Boston area.
 "Greater Boston" can be interpreted flexibly, but **at minimum your map should include all of Boston proper and its neighborhoods**.
 At maximum, you may represent all towns and cities within the Metropolitan Area Planning Council's [Inner Core Committee](https://www.mapc.org/wp-content/uploads/2018/03/MAPC_Subregions_2017_letter_nonames-2.png).
 We suspect it would be difficult to meet the requirements of the challenge while including *all* these communities, but we won't stop you from trying!

-In addition to an award of $200 and exhibition in the Map Center's digital collections, the winning submission from this challenge will be used during K-12 educational visits and programs at the Map Center.
+In addition to an award of $200 and exhibition in the Leventhal Center's digital collections, the winning submission from this challenge will be used during K-12 educational visits and programs at the Leventhal Center.
 Therefore, **submissions should be appealing to a wide range of learners, especially grade-school children**.

 ### Challenge: No Choropleth, No Problem